Measles (Rubeola) Information

 Transmission

-Measles spreads through the air by breathing, coughing, or sneezing.
-It is so contagious that any child exposed to it and not immune will probably get the disease.
+Measles spreads through the air through breathing, coughing, or sneezing.
+It is so contagious that any child exposed to it who is not immune will probably get the disease.

 Vaccination

-Measles can be prevented by the combination MMR (measles, mumps, rubella) vaccine.
+The combination MMR (measles, mumps, rubella) vaccine can prevent measles.
 The MMR vaccine is a live, attenuated (weakened) combination vaccine that protects against measles, mumps, and rubella.
 It was first licensed in 1971 and contained each vaccine's safest and most effective forms.

 Who needs the vaccine?